Databingo/aih/README.md

 # aih

 ## Introduce
-This is a terminal AI assistant tool based on the idea of "Co-relation's enhancement of AI and human beings".
+Use ChatGPT-3.5-turbo in terminal to escape the freqent "An error occurred" of OpenAI's website.
 Current functions:
 1. Assist you chat with ChatGPT-3.5-turbo from terminal.
 2. Automatic voice reading AI returns text.